-The information given on the certification label always overrides the information published in any other media (owner's manual, catalogues, flyers, magazines and web sites).
-It is important to refer to it in order to have a safe and compliant installation.
-Important information about the stove can also be found (model, serial number, etc.).
-The certification label is located on the back of the stove.
-It is recommended to note the stove serial number on page 6 of this manual since it will be needed to precisely identify the version of the appliance in the event replacement parts or technical assistance is required.
+Since the information given on the certification label affixed to the appliance always overrides the information published, in any other media (owner's manual, catalogues, flyers, magazines and web sites) it is important to refer to it in order to have a safe and compliant installation.
+In addition, you will find information about your stove (model, serial number, etc.).
+The certification label can be found on the back of the stove.

+It is recommended to note the stove serial number on page 5 of this manual since it will be needed to precisely identify the version of the appliance in the event replacement parts or technical assistance is needed.

-8. Clearances to Combustible Material
+8. Clearances

-The clearances shown in this section have been determined by tests according to procedures set out in safety standards ULC S627 (Canada), UL 1482 (U.S.A.) and UL 737 (U.S.A.).
+The clearances shown in this section have been determined by test according to procedures set out in safety standards ULC S627 (Canada), UL 1482 (U.S.A.) and UL 737 (U.S.A.).
 When the stove is installed so that its surfaces are at or beyond the minimum clearances specified, combustible surfaces will not overheat under normal and even abnormal operating conditions.

-No part of the stove or flue pipe may be located closer to the combustible than the minimum clearance figures given.
+No part of the stove or flue pipe may be located closer to combustibles than the minimum clearance figures given.